agakhil13/repos-sync/README.md

 # repos-sync
 ## Sync two independent repos using PAT
-- Variable TOKEN should be saved as secret, which is PAT
+- Variable TOKEN should be saved as secret, which is PAT.
+- This will synchronize branches, tags, and code.